Serving Illinois and Nationwide

 You have two years from the date of the injury to sue a privately owned bus company for an accident and one year to sue a government-operated bus company.

 In Illinois, the amount of time you have to bring a bus accident lawsuit depends on whom you are suing.
 If you were injured on or by a bus operated by a public transit system such as the Chicago Transit Authority (CTA) and are suing the transit operator or related government party, then you have only one year from the time the cause of action accrued to file a personal injury claim.

 “(a) No civil action …may be commenced in any court against a local entity or any of its employees for any injury unless it is commenced within one year from the date that the injury was received or the cause of action accrued.”

 Often, the company that owns the bus on or by which you were injured will be a private entity.
 In fact, many of the bus companies operating across Illinois are privately held businesses.
 If you are suing a private bus company or related party, then you have two years from the time the cause of action accrued to file your claim.

 “Actions for damages for an injury to the person, …shall be commenced within 2 years next after the cause of action accrued…”

-What Does Accrual Mean In Bus Accident Litigation?
+What Does Accrual Mean in Bus Accident Litigation?

-A cause of action accrues when an injury and its cause are discovered or would have been discovered with reasonable diligence.
-For instance, if you were involved in a bus accident and broke your arm, then your cause of action would accrue immediately because you presumably realized your injury and connected it to the incident simultaneously.
-However, if you were involved in a bus accident but later learned that you suffered brain damage, then your case would begin to accrue once you realized these injuries.
-The significance of this is that the time clock on the statute of limitations also starts to run when your case begins to accrue so you need to start assembling your case.
+A cause of action “accrues” when an injury and its cause are discovered or should have been discovered with reasonable diligence.
+For instance, if you were in a bus accident and broke your leg, your cause of action would accrue immediately because you presumably became aware of your injury and its connection to the incident right away.
+However, some injuries are slower to manifest symptoms.
+If you learned some time after the accident that you had actually suffered brain damage, then your case would begin to accrue once you or your doctor discovered this injury.
+The significance is that the time clock on the statute of limitations starts to run whenever your claim begins to accrue, so you can’t wait very long to begin preparing your case.